Red-Hat-EMEA-SSA-AppDev-Team/webhook-delivery-system/Integrations/registration/README.md

         ```
     - On OpenShift, either:
         - Adjust the [`openshift.yml`](./src/main/kubernetes/openshift.yml) file before building and deploying using the quarkus maven plugin
-        - Or, adjust connection values in the created `threescale-applications-webhook-config` configMap and `threescale-applications-webhook-secret` secret.
+        - Or, adjust connection values in the created `registration-config` configMap and `registration-secret` secret.

 - **OPTIONAL**: [**Jaeger**](https://www.jaegertracing.io/), a distributed tracing system for observability ([_open tracing_](https://opentracing.io/)). :bulb: A simple way of starting a Jaeger tracing server is with `docker` or `podman`:
     1. Start the Jaeger tracing server: